hhu-stups/prob2_ui/src/main/helpsources/help_en/Animation.md

 With the `find valid state` animation, you can define the values of the variables and an additional predicate.
 ProB will then try to find a reachable state where the variables hold the given values and the additional predicate is true.
 The animation also replays the path from the initialisation to the found state.

+## <a id="testCases"> Test Case Generation </a>

+By Test Case Generation you can generate testcases which follow the MCDC criterion or cover selected operations.
+Furthermore, it is possible to save the generated test cases.
+After saving, they will be shown in the Replay view.

 ![CoveredOperations](../screenshots/Animation/CoveredOperations.png)